mathmerizing/Basketball_Shot_Analysis/README.md

 https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md
 <br><br>

-STEP 3: Download this repository and move all the files into the folder "object_detection" of the tensorflow repositor
+STEP 3: Download this repository and move all the files into the folder "object_detection" of the tensorflow repository
 <br><br>

 STEP 4: Place your video of your shot in the same folder and run it. <br>